akaraspt/tl_paper/README.md

 # Codes for ACM MM Open Source Software Competition
-This repo summarize the codes that mention in "Efficient Deep Learning Development Using TensorLayer".
+This repo summarize the codes that mention in "TensorLayer: XXXXXXXX ⚠️".

 ## Set Up Environment
 Before you start, you need to set up the environment for all examples in this repo.